karanisverma/GraphQL/README.md

 # GraphQL
 This repo has some basic GraphQL code.

-In order to run the project locally you would need to have a mysql data base with name `graphql-database` with following fields:
+In order to run the project locally you would need to have a mysql database with named `graphql-database` which should have table named `books` with following fields:
  1. id
  2. author
  3. title